 6.3.3 Over time bats will often get into new buildings, accessing roofing materials.
-In addition it is apparent that strong bat populations of multiple species are present in the immediate area surrounding the dwelling.
 Bats have been shown to regularly become entangled and die in the component filaments of standard modern woven roofing membranes (Appendix 1).
 There are however now a number of modern roofing membranes (i.e. Siga Majcoat 200 SOB) which have been shown to be relatively safe for bats.
 As a result, it is recommended that one of these 'bat safe' felts should be used.